-I have curated a copyright-free collection of wonderful vintage Christmas images to download and use as you want.
-Whether that is for decorations, crafts or even to make your own Christmas cards.
+I have curated a copyright-free collection of fabulous vintage Christmas images to download and use as you want, whether for decorations, crafts, or even to make your own Christmas cards.

-I know that Christmas is about the birth of Jesus Christ but it was the Victorians that invented the way we celebrate the holiday today.
+I know that Christmas is about the birth of Jesus Christ, but the Victorians invented the way we celebrate the holiday today.

-Queen Victorias German husband Albert introduced many festive traditions that we celebrate today such as decorated Christmas trees.
-The first Christmas card was designed by Henry Cole in 1843.
-The tradition of sending a card soon caught on, by the 1880s over 11 million Christmas cards was produced
+Queen Victoria’s German husband, Albert, introduced many festive traditions we celebrate today, such as decorated Christmas trees.
+Henry Cole designed the first Christmas card in 1843.
+The practice of sending a card soon caught on; by the 1880s, over 11 million Christmas cards were produced

-Victorians also introduced the notion of Christmas becoming centered around the family.
-With the traditional family Christmas dinner, decorations, gift-giving and parlor games.
+Victorians also introduced the notion of Christmas becoming centred around the family.
+With the traditional family Christmas dinner, decorations, gift-giving and parlour games.

-To download and print the vintage Christmas image you want just click on the title above the image and it should download automatically to your device.
+To download and print the vintage Christmas image you want, click on the title above the picture, and it should download automatically to your device.

-You can then either, print the image, save it to your hard drive or send it off to an online printing company.
-Many of these companies offer gift printing services as well as traditional paper prints.
+You can either print the image, save it to your hard drive, or send it off to an online printing company.
+Many of these companies offer gift printing services and traditional paper prints.

-For example, the vintage Christmas image could be printed on to a pillow as I did with the personalized map pillows.
+For example, the vintage Christmas image could be printed onto a pillow as I did with the personalized map pillows or printed onto wood slices to make Christmas ornaments

 The Vintage Christmas Pictures